aleph-im/aleph-docs/docs/tools/console/write_your_code.md

   For detailed Python-specific guidelines, please see [Python Documentation](../languages/python/index.html).

-- **Node.js**: In Node.js, define an `app` function in your main file.
-This function will be invoked to start your application.
+- **Node.js**: In Node.js, the app function should be defined in the main file, initiating the application.

   ```javascript
   function app() {